-Proposal 2: Approve the Amendment to the 2020 Employee, Director and Consultant Equity Incentive Plan The affirmative vote of a majority of the votes cast at a meeting at which a quorum is present is required to approve the amendment of the 2020 Employee, Director and Consultant Equity Incentive Plan to add 3,000,000 additional shares for issuance under the plan.
+Proposal 3: Approve the 2023 Employee Stock Purchase Plan The affirmative vote of a majority of the votes cast at a meeting at which a quorum is present is required to approve the 2023 Employee Stock Purchase Plan.
 You may vote FOR, AGAINST or ABSTAIN from voting on this proposal.
 Brokerage firms do not have authority to vote customers' unvoted shares held by the firms in street name on this proposal.
-As a result, any shares not voted by a customer on this proposal, will be treated as a broker non-vote.
+As a result, any shares not voted by a customer on this proposal will be treated as a broker non-vote.
 Such broker non-votes, as well as abstentions, will be counted as present for purposes of determining the presence of a quorum, but will have no effect on the results of this vote.

-Proposal 3: Ratify Appointment of Independent Registered Public Accounting Firm The affirmative vote of a majority of the votes cast, at a meeting at which a quorum is present, is required to ratify the appointment of our independent registered public accounting firm.
+Proposal 4: Ratify Appointment of Independent Registered Public Accounting Firm The affirmative vote of a majority of the votes cast at a meeting at which a quorum is present is required to ratify the appointment of our independent registered public accounting firm.
 You may vote FOR, AGAINST or ABSTAIN from voting on this proposal.
 Brokerage firms have authority to vote customers' unvoted shares held by the firms in street name on this proposal.
 If a broker does not exercise this authority, such broker non-votes, as well as abstentions, will be counted as present for purposes of determining the presence of a quorum, but will have no effect on the results of this vote.
 We are not required to obtain the approval of our stockholders to select our independent registered public accounting firm.
-However, if our stockholders do not ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for 2022, the Audit Committee of our Board of Directors will reconsider its appointment.
-Proposal 4: Non-Binding Advisory Vote to Approve the Compensation of Our Named Executive Officers The affirmative vote of a majority of the votes cast at a meeting at which a quorum is present is required to approve this non-binding advisory proposal.
+However, if our stockholders do not ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for 2023, the Audit Committee of our Board of Directors will reconsider its appointment.

+Proposal 5: Non-Binding Advisory Vote to Approve the Compensation of Our Named Executive Officers

+The affirmative vote of a majority of the votes cast at a meeting at which a quorum is present is required to approve this non-binding advisory proposal.
 You may vote FOR, AGAINST or ABSTAIN from voting on this proposal.
 Brokerage firms do not have authority to vote customers' unvoted shares held by the firms in street name on this proposal.
 As a result, any shares not voted by a customer on this proposal will be treated as a broker non-vote.
 Such broker non-votes, as well as abstentions, will be counted as present for purposes of determining the presence of a quorum, but will have no effect on the results of this vote.